mafaldacf/rendezvous/README.md

    - Make sure a public IP is assigned (for deployment with `redis`, the private IP is the one used for the connections file of the Post Notification)

 Now that both instances are running, go to your local project folder
-    - Edit the `manager.sh` parameters for public IPs and keypair paths
+    - Edit the `rendezvous.sh` parameters for public IPs and keypair paths
     - Edit the `metadata-server/configs/remote.json` with the public IPs

 Prior to each Post-Notification deployment of the post-storage (dynamo, s3, cache, redis) and notification-storage (sns), run:

-    ./manager.sh remote start {dynamo, s3, cache, mysql}
+    ./rendezvous.sh remote start {dynamo, s3, cache, mysql}

 After each deployment, stop Rendezvous:

-    ./manager.sh remote stop
+    ./rendezvous.sh remote stop

 At the end, don't forget to terminate both instances.

 #### (Easy and) Alternative Rendezvous Deployment

 Although Rendezvous was deployed in native OS for the **official** evaluation with Post-Notification, it can also be deployed using Docker, which is way easier.

-After creating the EC2 instance for both regions, configure the `manager.sh` script parameters and run the following commands as required:
+After creating the EC2 instance for both regions (`eu-central-1` and `us-east-1`) with the correct Security Groups and SSH Key Pairs:
+1. Make sure you already have `aws cli` installed and configured with your credentials running `aws configure`.
+2. Configure the `rendezvous.sh` script with the necessary parameters
+3. Configure the `metadata-server/configs/remote.json` file with the EC2 instances public ips
+4. Make sure the `datastore-monitor/config/connections.yaml` file for rendezvous server corresponds to the hostname used in the docker compose file (`rendezvous-eu` and `rendezvous-us`)

+Build and deploy rendezvous:

+    ./rendezvous.sh docker build
-    ./manager.sh docker deploy
+    ./rendezvous.sh docker deploy

+For each deployment:
-    ./manager.sh docker start {dynamo, s3, cache, mysql}
+    ./rendezvous.sh docker start {dynamo, s3, cache, mysql}
-    ./manager.sh docker stop
+    ./rendezvous.sh docker stop

 ### DeathStarBench